hschhhwwwo0o/yamu/README.md

 &emsp;_«Functional requirements can be written in terms of what the system does or what the user does.»_

-&emsp;&emsp;<ins>«Development of software requirements», Third Edition.
+<ins>«Development of software requirements», Third Edition.
 Carl Vigers, Jay Beatty</ins>

 | Functional requirement                   | ID                                 | Responsible module     | Done |
 | :--------------------------------------- | :--------------------------------- | :--------------------- | :--: |